 I’m not a photographer.
 Self-deferentially, I often say “I don’t take photographs; I take pictures.”
 But one thing I’m pleased to note a decline in digital photography — I never liked those damned pixels anyway — and a purported renaissance in old-school darkroom methods, the very methods Photo-Secessionists used to pursue “Pictorialism, or techniques of manipulating negatives and prints so as to approximate the effects of drawings, etchings, and oil paintings.”
 Could someone in Agincourt have taken this photo-secession-esque photograph of Gnostic Grove?

 Did Agincourt have a photography club?
 Did its members exhibit their work for public appreciation?
-An how might one of those photographers have manipulated this image of the Chautauqua tent at the Fennimore County Fairgrounds?
+At the college, the library, or as part of chautauqua?
+And how might one of those photographers have manipulated this image of the Chautauqua tent at the Fennimore County Fairgrounds?

 With few exceptions, the history of religious architecture in North America falls in two broad categories: 1) the liturgical type, longitudinal and aligned on a ceremonial axis of circulation (i.e., procession) from entry to altar, and 2) the New England “meeting house” type with the congregation in a compact block for proximity to the spoken word.
 Until the blurring of such distinctions in recent years, one was for performance — the Roman Catholic liturgy of the Mass — and the other for preaching.¹